timd/WeWatch/README.markdown

 ### In progress:

-- ensure that programme image load is non-blocking
+- ensuring that programme image load is non-blocking
+- REQUIRES TESTING

 ### Todo:
 - move Twitter network login to more appropriate place